theGnostickeymaker/tgk-site-v3/src/pillars/the-obsidian-key/house-of-grift/season-1/ep1-the-british-royals.md

   <p><strong>The Crown does not protect you.
 The Crown protects itself.</strong></p>

   <p>
     You have seen the truth of the Crown.
 What you do with it is yours now.
   </p>

   <p class="highlight">
     ✶ Let no lie survive the light.
   </p>

+  <p>You cannot vote out a monarch.
+But you can refuse to mistake ceremony for consent, tradition for truth, or inherited power for earned authority.
+You can speak.
+You can question.
+You can name what you see.
+That act—the refusal to kneel to comfortable lies—is the only sovereign power that cannot be inherited.</p>
 </section>

 <!-- ========================= -->